If you’re not prepared, real estate investor PPC can eat your budget faster than Joey Chestnut eats hot dogs on the Fourth of July.

-A big mistake most people new to Google Adwords is they throw all of their keywords into one “Ad Group” in their adwords account.
+A big mistake most people who are new to Google Ads is that they throw all their keywords into one ad group in their PPC account.

 Heck, I did when I launched my first PPC marketing campaign.

-But a really effective way to optimize your ad spend and drive down your cost per lead (also, to better target your ads to specific targets) is create separate keyword ad groups in your Google Adwords account.
+But an effective way to optimize your ad spend and drive down your cost per lead (also to better target your ads to specific targets) is to create separate ad groups based on a common theme.

 Notice We Have Ad Groups Setup For Different Types Of Keyword In This Campaign

-Then within each ad group is a whole slew of keyword variations, ads, etc.
+Then within each ad group is a slew of keyword variations, ads, etc.

 7. Write Killer Ad Copy:

-Lot’s of people say that phonebook advertising is dead.
-It definitely will be extinct someday, but people have been saying that phonebook advertising doesn’t work for years and years. (even back when people used phonebooks ;-).
+Lots of people say that phonebook advertising is dead.
+It will be extinct someday, but people have been saying that phonebook advertising doesn’t work for years and years. (even back when people used phonebooks ;-).

-The reason is that local company after local company would say… “Hey, I need a phonebook ad”.
+The reason is that local company after the local company would say… “Hey, I need a phonebook ad.”

 But here’s the key, it wasn’t the phonebook that didn’t work… it was that their ad sucked.

-It didn’t give any real compelling reason why they should talk with them vs their competitors.
+It didn’t give any compelling reason why they should talk with them vs. their competitors.

 Ads that stand out from the rest.

-1. Make your ads sell the benefit that they’ll get by clicking that link vs. how cool you are.
+Make your ads sell the benefit they’ll get by clicking that link vs. how cool you are.

 Which ad below stands out?
 The “we buy houses” one focuses 100% on their company… not on how they can help the client.
 The client wants to know how you can help them know how cool you are.
 But look at the one on the top… I can quickly see how they can help me.
 Fast closing.
 No fees.
 Any condition.